sportlog/fit/README.md

 if (count($recordMessages) > 0) {
    /** @var RecordMessage $lastRecordMessage */
    $lastRecordMessage = $recMessages[count($recMessages)-1];
-   // get the distance using the properties on the message,
-   // for example the distance
-   echo "Total distance (m): " . $lastRecordMessage->getDistance();
+   // get any native fields from the message; for example the distance echo "Total distance (m): " . $lastRecordMessage->getDistance();
 }
 ```